bytebeamio/bytebeam-esp-idf-sdk/README.md

 ## What's included in the SDK :-

 - **components/bytebeam_esp_sdk** :-  This section contains source code for various functions that can be used by applications for interacting with Bytebeam platform.
-- **example** :- This folder conatins demo application which demonstrates establishing secure connection with Bytebeam platform.
+- **examples** :- This folder conatins demo application's which demonstrates establishing secure connection with Bytebeam platform.
 Also, it demonstrates periodic data pushing and receiving actions.
-- **provisioning** :- This folder contains application for pushing device config data to SPIFFS of device.
+- **provisioning** :- This folder contains application for pushing device config data to file system of device (say SPIFFS).

 ## Dependencies :-